 Subdivision 4 — Emergency management and planning

-73. Fire protection system, requirements for
+73. Fire control equipment required on site

-(1) In this regulation —

-fire protection system, in relation to a dangerous goods site, means the fire protection equipment and fire fighting equipment used to combat or mitigate any dangerous situation involving fire occurring at the site.

-(2) An operator of a dangerous goods site must ensure that —
+(1) The operator of a dangerous goods site must ensure there is adequate fire control equipment on the site.

-(a) the dangerous goods site is provided with a fire protection system that —
+Penalty: a level 1 fine.

+(2) For the purposes of subregulation (1), fire control equipment is not adequate fire control equipment unless —

-(i) has been designed and constructed to extinguish any fire that might be reasonably foreseeable at the site; and
+(a) it is designed and constructed either to automatically extinguish or to be capable, when used by a person, of extinguishing any fire that is reasonably foreseeable at the site having regard to —

-(ii) is designed and constructed for the types and quantities of dangerous goods and the conditions under which they are stored and handled, and any other materials and substances that make up the site or are stored or handled at the site; and
+(i) the types and quantities of dangerous goods on the site; and

+(ii) the conditions under which they are handled on the site; and

-(iii) uses fire fighting media that are compatible with the dangerous goods and are effective in the control of dangerous goods incidents involving the types and quantities of dangerous goods;
+(iii) any materials and other substances on the site;

 and

-(b) the fire protection system is —

-(i) properly installed, tested and maintained; and

-(ii) at all times available for immediate use; and

-(iii) not obstructed or otherwise positioned in a manner that hinders access to, or use of, the system; and
+(b) it is designed and constructed to prevent dangerous goods on the site from being affected by any such fire; and

-(iv) when required by the FES Commissioner — capable of being used, without adaptation or modification, with the equipment used by by any fire brigade under the control of the FES Commissioner.
+(c) the equipment it uses to extinguish any such fire is compatible with equipment used, and can be used immediately without adaptation or modification, by any fire brigade under the control of the FES Commissioner; and

+(d) each substance it uses to extinguish any such fire is compatible with the material that is on fire.

+(3) The operator of a dangerous goods site must ensure the fire control equipment on the site is in proper working order.

 Penalty: a level 1 fine.

+(4) For the purposes of subregulation (3), fire control equipment is not in proper working order unless —

+(a) it is installed, maintained and tested in accordance with the instructions of its designer and manufacturer; and

+(b) it is always in working order; and

+(c) it is always available for immediate use to extinguish a fire; and

+(d) it is not obstructed or otherwise positioned in a manner that hinders its operation or access to it or use of it.

-(3) The operator must, if any of the components of the fire protection system are rendered inoperative, ensure that —
+(5) If any fire control equipment on a dangerous goods site stops working or becomes unusable, the operator of the site must ensure that —

-(a) the implications of any of the components of the system being unserviceable or inoperative are assessed; and
+(a) the implications of the equipment being inoperative or unusable are assessed; and

-(b) alternative measures are taken to control, to the same level of effectiveness, those risks that were controlled by the system when functioning fully; and
+(b) alternative measures are taken to control, to the same level of effectiveness, the risks that were controlled by the equipment when functioning fully; and

-(c) the fire protection system is returned to full operation as soon as practicable.
+(c) the equipment is replaced or returned to full operation as soon as practicable.

 Penalty: a level 1 fine.

-(4) If the implications of the system becoming unserviceable or inoperative, as assessed by the operator under subregulation (3)(a), include a significant reduction in the effectiveness of the fire protection system, the operator must notify the FES Commissioner of the condition of the fire protection system as soon as practicable after the system becomes unserviceable or inoperative.
+(6) If the implications assessed by the operator under subregulation (5)(a) include a significant reduction in the effectiveness of the fire control equipment, the operator must notify the FES Commissioner of the fact as soon as practicable after the equipment stops working or becomes unusable.

 Penalty: a level 2 fine.